Cisco IOS QoS overview

 Collecting QoS Data

 All data is gathered from Cisco-Class-Based-QOS-MIB.
-ENA QoS presents a highly granular view of QoS objects, including detailed performance statistics.
+Entuity QoS presents a highly granular view of QoS objects, including detailed performance statistics.
 SNMPv1 and v2c support (64 bit support in v1 via. split 32bit counters).

 Simple QoS Example